ihsoj/WeatherPy/README.md

 Install all the necessary modules locally to run the code.
 The results should display as each cell of code runs.

-If you would like a demo or are having issues, feel free to email me at ihsoj@icloud.com.